INS No. 160d(i); Lycopene, synthetic

 Lycopene is a naturally occurring pigment found in vegetables (especially tomatoes), fruits, algae and fungi.
 It can also be synthesized chemically.
 Lycopene, Synthetic occurs as a dark red to dark violet crystals or crystalline powder and is an open-chain, unsaturated C40 carotenoids made up of eight isoprene units, and consists of a mixture of geometric isomers.
 Lycopene Extract from Tomato occurs as a dark-red viscous liquid and is obtained through ethyl acetate extraction of the pulp of ripe red tomatoes (Lycopersicon esculentum L.) followed by removal of the solvent.
 Lycopene from Blakeslea trispora occurs as a red crystalline powder and is a fermentation product that accumulates inside the biomass of the fungus and is extracted and purified using suitable solvents.

-Typical applications for lycopene extract from tomato include dairy products, non-alcoholic flavored drinks, cereal and cereal products, bread and baked goods, candies, soups, salad dressings, sauces, and spreads, providing color shades from yellow to red.
+Lycopene extract from tomato is used in food including dairy products, non-alcoholic flavored drinks, cereal and cereal products, bread and baked goods and spreads, providing color shades from yellow to red.
+Lycopenes may also be found to provide color to yogurts, candies, soups, salad dressings, sauces, fruit and vegetable juices.